awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-files.md

 The `destination` instruction identifies the location on the instance where the files should be copied\.
 This must be a fully qualified path such as `/root/destination/directory` \(on Linux, RHEL, and Ubuntu\) or `c:\destination\folder` \(on Windows\)\.

 `source` and `destination` are each specified with a string\.

+The `file_exists_behavior` instruction is optional, and specifies how CodeDeploy handles files that already exist in a deployment target location but weren't part of the previous successful deployment\.
+This setting can take any of the following values:
++ DISALLOW: The deployment fails\.
+This is also the default behavior if no option is specified\.
++ OVERWRITE: The version of the file from the application revision currently being deployed replaces the version already on the instance\.
++ RETAIN: The version of the file already on the instance is kept and used as part of the new deployment\.

+When using the `file_exists_behavior` setting, understand that this setting:
++ can only be specified once, and applies to all files and directories listed under `files:`\.
++ takes precedence over the `--file-exists-behavior` AWS CLI option and the `fileExistsBehavior` API option \(both of which are also optional\)\.

 Here's an example `files` section for an Amazon Linux, Ubuntu Server, or RHEL instance\.